 Persons seeking to resolve problems or complaints should first contact their instructor.
 Unresolved complaints should be made to the Director of Education.
 Students who feel that the complaint has not been adequately addressed should contact the Institute President.
 Written responses will be given to the student within seven working days.
-If the problem remains unresolved, students may contact the Student Help Line at (800) 874-0255 or email at studentrelations@cci.edu.
+If the problem remains unresolved, students may contact the Student Help Line at (800) 874-0255 or email at studentservices@cci.edu.

-Schools accredited by the Accrediting Commission of Career Schools and Institutes of Technology must have a procedure and operational plan for handling student complaints.
 If a student feels that the school has not adequately addressed a complaint or concern, the student may consider contacting the Accrediting Commission.
 All complaints considered by the Commission must be in written form, with permission from the complainant(s) for the Commission to forward a copy of the complaint to the school for a response.
 The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Commission.
 A copy of the Commission's Complaint Form is available at the school and may be obtained by contacting the Institute President.
 Please direct all inquiries to:

-Accrediting Commission of Career Schools and Colleges of Technology 2101 Wilson Boulevard, Suite 302 Arlington, Virginia 22201 (703) 247-4212
+Accrediting Commission of Career Schools and Colleges of Technology

+2101 Wilson Boulevard, Suite 302

+Arlington, Virginia 22201